Which city is cheaper, Hydra or Corinth?

 Corinth usually gets around the same amount of rain in January as Hydra.
 Corinth gets 45 mm (1.8 in) of rain, while Hydra receives 45 mm (1.8 in) of rain this time of the year.

 In the spring, Corinth is around the same temperature as Hydra.
-Typically, the spring temperatures in Corinth in April are around 16°C (60°F), and Hydra is about 16°C (60°F).
+Typically, the spring temperatures in Corinth in April average around 16°C (60°F), and Hydra averages at about 16°C (60°F).

 It's quite sunny in Hydra.
 The sun comes out a lot this time of the year in Corinth.
 Corinth usually receives around the same amount of sunshine as Hydra during spring.
 Corinth gets 226 hours of sunny skies, while Hydra receives 226 hours of full sun in the spring.